isabella232/helix-harmonicabsorber/readme.md

 * Determine method for variable sample size (just stopping once we have a high confidence result seems flawed and might increase the amount of false positive results)
-* Using linearly (or otherwise) weighted means instead of the hard cutoff we use now: This should reduce in smoother score progressions
 * Account for nonlinearity in the mapping from raw measurement to scoring interval using log normal distribution
   - Assuming the two experiments we are comparing have a underlying score of $µ_1=0.8, µ_2=0.9$ for example
   - And the environment decreases the score of $µ_2$ to $off(µ_2)=0.85